kamalgirdher/jenkins-tutorials/Tutorial_01/README.md

 Make sure you have java installed before you run this command.
 Once it is up you can use jenkins at http://localhost:8080

+First time it will ask for a password.
+You can open the file mentioned just above the password field and copy paste that initial password to login for the first time.
+Then you can set your profile.

+After that it will ask for installation of some plugins.

 <p align="center">
 <a href="https://www.youtube.com/c/xtremeexcel?sub_confirmation=1"><img src="/images/subscribe.gif" width="30%" height="30%"></a>
 </p>